andresdaguilar/react-weather-app/README.md

  ## Installation

-Clone this repository to a local folder, the execute:
+Clone this repository to a local folder, then execute:

     npm install